Email FacebookTwitterMenu burgerClose thin

 What Companies Look for in a Financial Advisor Intern

 Companies typically expect their interns to be proactive, eager to learn and able to work in a team.
-Therefore, looking at how your skills and ability fit into a specific company’s culture are important considerations during the hiring process.
-Understanding a company’s culture and aligning it with your personal preferences can help you choose the right internship that aligns with your career goals.
+Assessing how your skills and ability fit into a specific company’s culture are important considerations during the hiring process.
+Understanding a company’s culture and aligning it with your personal preferences can also help you choose the right internship that aligns with your career goals.

 To be considered for an internship, companies typically look for interns with strong analytical skills, excellent communication abilities, keen attention to detail and a firm understanding of financial markets.
 For example, if you’re proficient in financial software, you may be tasked with analyzing client portfolios using that software.
 These skills are foundational for a career in financial advisory and will be accentuated throughout your internship journey.